ipld/ipld/README.md

 This project builds out a static site to explain IPLD, ready for deployment on ipfs.
 It uses `hugo` to glue the html together.

-This is an exercise in progressive enhancement.
-The most important thing is the words and links contained in it.
-The content is available to browsers without JS availble, and the animations are all done in CSS.
+It provides an informative, public-facing website.
+The most important things are the words, concepts and links it presents.

+The implementation is an exercise in progressive-enhancement.
+The animations are done in SVG and CSS, there is very little JavaScript and the interactive elements that use JS should degrade gracefully on browsers without it.

 ## Getting started